The maximum measure of non-trivial 3-wise intersecting families: Introduction

 Here we outline the proof of Theorem~\ref{thm:main}.
 This is done by solving LP problems as follows.
 First we divide $\FF$ into subfamilies, say, $\FF=\FF_1\cup\FF_2\cup\cdots\cup\FF_k$.
 Let $x_i=\mu_p(\FF_i)$.
 These subfamilies satisfy some additional conditions, which give us (not necessarily linear) constraints on the variables $x_i$.
 Under the constraints we need to maximize $\mu_p(\FF)=\sum_{i=1}^kx_i$.
 In principle this problem can be solved by the method of Lagrange multipliers, but in practice it is not so easy even if concrete $p$ is fixed.
 To overcome the difficulty we first replace non-linear constraints with weaker piecewise linear constraints.
 In this way the problem turns into an LP problem with the parameter $p$, which can be solved efficiently provided $p$ is given.
 Next, instead of solving this primal problem, we seek a feasible solution to the dual LP problem with the parameter.
 Finally the desired upper bound for $\mu_p(\FF)$ is obtained by the weak duality theorem.
 As to related proof technique we refer \cite{Wagner} for application of LP methods to some other extremal problems, and also \cite{ST,STT} for SDP methods.

 In the next section we gather tools we use to prove our results.
 Then in Section~3 we deduce Theorem~\ref{thm2} and Theorem~\ref{thm:M3(n,p)} from Theorem~\ref{thm:main}.
 In Section~4 we prove Theorem~\ref{thm3}, whose proof is a prototype of the proof of Theorem~\ref{thm:main}.
 In Section~5 we prove our main result Theorem~\ref{thm:main}.
 Finally in the last section we discuss possible extensions to non-trivial $r$-wise intersecting families for $r\geq 4$, and a related $k$-uniform problem.
-In particular we include counterexamples to recent conjectures posed by O'Neill and Verstr\"aete \cite{OV}, and by Balogh and Linz \cite{BL}.
+In particular we include counterexamples to a recent conjecture posed by O'Neill and Verstr\"aete \cite{OV} (c.f.~Balogh and Linz \cite{BL}).